VulcanShot/csQuery/README.md

 // Returns an array of tables which contain all data stored through SaveData().
 Will throw an exception if SaveData() has never been used before. table[] GetAllData();

+// Precaches each model in the array.
+Don't worry, each model is precached only once QueryArray PrecacheModels(string[] models);

 // Returns the number of entities in the array int Length();